USDA announces possible case of New World screwworm in South Texas

 · KRGV (NBC 5)

 The U.S. Department of Agriculture (USDA) is investigating a suspected case of New World screwworm in South Texas, which could threaten the state's $15 billion cattle industry.
-A sample from La Pryor in Zavala County was confirmed as infested by USDA laboratories in Iowa.
-Officials have been preparing for the screwworm's potential arrival, which targets warm-blooded mammals, including livestock and pets.
-In response, the USDA has restricted live animal imports from Mexico and is collaborating with Mexican and Panamanian officials to eradicate the pest using sterile fly techniques.
-Texas Agriculture Commissioner Sid Miller criticized the federal response as inadequate.
+A sample from La Pryor in Zavala County tested positive at the USDA's National Veterinary Services Laboratories.
+Officials have activated response teams and are collaborating with local partners to manage the situation.
+The screwworm, a parasitic fly, has not been seen in the U.S. since the 1960s and poses serious risks to livestock.
+The USDA is also working with Mexican and Panamanian officials to eradicate the pest using sterile fly techniques.

 AI summary · Source: KRGV (NBC 5) →